 If you’re driving in the countryside, you will probably encounter cyclists.
 They are legally required to ride only two next to each other but are often in large groups.
-If you’re unable to pass, try a friendly toot of your horn.
+If you cannot pass, try a friendly toot of your horn.
 While it may be frustrating to get stuck behind a group of cyclists, remember that cycling is a major part of the culture here, and try to imagine one of the cyclists is your daughter, father, or friend before attempting to pass the group unsafely.

 If someone driving towards you flashes his lights, he’s not telling you your lights aren’t on.
 He’s warning you that there are traffic police or a speed trap up ahead.